scaryghosts/Beomon/README.md

 It uses style.css and [jquery.stickytableheaders.js](https://github.com/jmosbech/StickyTableHeaders).
 The style.css file is derived from unlicensed work by Adam Cerini of the University of Pittsburgh.
 The file jquery.stickytableheaders.js is from [Jonas Mosbech](https://github.com/jmosbech).

+**beomon_cli.py** displays the status of the cluster in plain text.
+When ran with no arguements an overall status is printed.
+With an arguement of a node name (e.g. 'head0a' or 'n17' or '17') the status of that node is printed.

 **beomon_zombie_catcher.py** will attempt to find processes on compute nodes which are not from a running